haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Beginning at 1st level, while you are wearing no armor and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Wisdom modifier.
 Martial Arts
 At 1st level, your practice of martial arts gives you mastery of combat styles that use unarmed strikes and monk weapons, which are shortswords and any simple melee weapons that don’t have the two-­‐‑ handed or heavy property.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 26

 make one unarmed strike as a bonus action.
 For example, if you take the Attack action and attack with a quarterstaff, you can also make an unarmed strike as a bonus action, assuming you haven’t already taken a bonus action this turn.
 Certain monasteries use specialized forms of the monk weapons.
 For example, you might use a club that is two lengths of wood connected by a short chain (called a nunchaku) or a sickle with a shorter, straighter blade (called a kama).
 Whatever name you use for a monk weapon, you can use the game statistics provided for the weapon.